 Time to break out your dancing shoes and grab an alluring partner, because one sip of Passionfruit Tango and you may find yourself spontaneously breaking out into... well, the Tango!
 The flavors of passionfruit and mango sparkle on the tongue, developing even more flavor as it cools.
-Pour a freshly brewed cup over ice and you'll have yourself a new favorite warm weather treat!
+Pour a freshly brewed cup over ice and you'll have yourself a new favorite warm-weather treat!
 Floral, fruity and fun... this herbal blend has got it all.

-This tea contains no caffeine | Steep at 212° for 5-10 minutes.
+Herbal Tea | No caffeine | Steep at 212° for 5-10 minutes.